Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 Feel free to explore the starting area however you see fit, and when you're ready, choose a crystal to go to your desired starting location.
 A word of advice: Ruvaak's combat is harder than anything in the base game!
 Only choose enemy filled starting areas if you know what you are doing.

+In your inventory you find a scroll named ``Choose your Destiny``, with it, you can basically choose your starting class.

 ### MCM Settings
 Change any settings to your liking, they come pre-configured to my likings.

 ## Gameplay

+### Perks and Skills

+> "From Zero to Hero!

+You will start out as a weak nobody unable to do anything without perking into the skills.
+That's thanks to [Synergy](https://www.nexusmods.com/skyrimspecialedition/mods/72352), which makes the first perk of a skill probably the most most important one.
+Without the first perk you can't use crafting furniture like ``Forges or Armor Tables`` and your magic requires an absurd amount of magicka, to name a few examples.
+It also disables EXP gain on the perks you don't have put any perk points into.
+You start with 3 perk points free to choose.
+I recommend using the perk points right away on 3 skills you plan to use as after level 1, you also need to meet certain conditions to put a perk point into the skill trees.
+Most skills require you to have a skill book of said perk in your inventory, to make that bit simpler, boss chests have a small chance to contain one of the skill books.

 ### Combat
 > "Being prepared means having your offense and your defense balanced.
 Do not be afraid to run away to fight another day!
 Skyrim has many tombs and you don't want the next one to be your burial site.
 Be aware of vampires, these foul undead fear only silver and a stake through their hearts."

 You will notice that combat is very different from the Skyrim you know.
 This is due to [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) changing how movement is done, giving you the ability to attack in any direction.
-Through the addition of [ABR](https://www.nexusmods.com/skyrimspecialedition/mods/45378) combat animations will require you to commit to your attacks and have many more combinations for chained attacks.
-You can also cancel your attacks at any time with blocking due to [Combat Behavior Improved](https://www.nexusmods.com/skyrimspecialedition/mods/3568).
+Through the addition of [ADXP/MCO](https://www.skyrim-guild.com/distars-mods/adxp-mco) combat animations will require you to commit to your attacks and have many more combinations for chained attacks.
+Also you have a separate power attack key thanks to [Elden Power Attack](https://www.nexusmods.com/skyrimspecialedition/mods/66711).
+The key is LB on controller (``G`` on keyboard by default).
+You can also cancel your attacks at any time with blocking due to [Combat Behavior Improved](https://www.nexusmods.com/skyrimspecialedition/mods/3568) or by dodging out of it thanks to [TK Dodge RE](https://www.nexusmods.com/skyrimspecialedition/mods/56956).

-Enemies are now also much smarter and sport different resistances via the inclusion of [Know your Enemy - Redux](https://www.nexusmods.com/skyrimspecialedition/mods/55045) & [Know your Enemy - Armor Redux](https://www.nexusmods.com/skyrimspecialedition/mods/55203).
+Enemies are now also much smarter and sport different resistances via the inclusion of [Resistances and Weaknesses](https://www.nexusmods.com/skyrimspecialedition/mods/45253).
 Add to this new enemy types courtesy of [Rogue Like Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/23872) and [Heritage 2](https://www.nexusmods.com/skyrimspecialedition/mods/55989) and your travels have just become a whole lot more dangerous.

 Reactive combat has the issue that spells are nearly impossible to dodge.
 Well, no more, thanks to [Action Based Projectiles](https://www.nexusmods.com/skyrimspecialedition/mods/54611).
 It slows down arrows and spells alike without changing their reach.